2 to 2.5 years part-time

 To access your official course details for the year you started your degree, please visit the handbook

-The Master of Professional Practice (Digital Learning) is designed for experienced professionals seeking to progress their career through a professionally recognised postgraduate qualification.
+The Master of Digital Learning Leadership is designed for experienced professionals seeking to progress their career through a postgraduate qualification.
 The course will suit those working in the fields of digital learning and emerging technologies in higher education who seek recognition for their prior learning, skills, demonstrated expertise and extensive experience through a combination of professional practice credentials and coursework units.
 The course offers educators, learning designers and educational resource managers a credible and validated approach to optimising prior learning and workplace experience to accelerate achievement of the course learning outcomes.
-The course recognises the rapid pace of innovation in digital learning environments, and the and skills required by educational professionals amid constant change.
+The course recognises the rapid pace of innovation in digital learning environments, and the skills required by educational professionals amid constant change.
 Employability skills are validated and endorsed through a final holistic assessment activity that requires students to demonstrate their expertise.Read More

 Students must complete ten Professional Practice credentials.